Math-ias/scdr/README.md

  * `-f FILE, --file=FILE` To use a file with words (every new line) to find definitions of.

  * `-a, --noalternating` To keep the output sane, no alternating background colors.

  * `-b, --noformat` To have the output boring with no color or bolding, this is mainly useful for piping output.
 This removes all formatting.

  * `-o FILE, --output=FILE` To choose a location for a text file to output to.
    This will not have any colors or bolding since that is very messy (ANSI codes and everything)

+ * `-p NUMBER, --processes=NUMBER` To choose a number of worker processes used to download and parse definitions.
+The default is set to 4 processes.
+The program becomes faster with large lists of words when more processes are used because definition fetching is mostly net-bound.

 Installation
 ------------